SDGforskning/sdg-strings/SDG01_query_action_WoS.md

   )
   AND
-    ("poverty" OR "the poor" OR "the poorest" OR "rural poor" OR "urban poor" OR "working poor" OR "the vulnerable" OR "vulnerable group$"
+    ("poverty" OR "the poor" OR "the poorest" OR "rural poor" OR "urban poor" OR "working poor" OR "the vulnerable" OR "vulnerable group$" OR "marginali$ed groups" OR "marginali$ed group" OR "marginali$ed communities" OR "marginali$ed community"
     OR "slum" OR "slums" OR "shanty town$" OR "informal settlement*" OR "homeless" OR (("poor" OR "poorest") NEAR/3 ("household$" OR "people" OR "children" OR "communit*" OR "neighbo$rhood*")) OR "disabled" OR "disabilities" OR "disability"